Kit.com vs MailerLite 2026 comparison – Kit scores 89/100, MailerLite 78/100, tested on free plans

 Kit.com offers email support to free plan users — which is better than MailerLite’s free tier.
 Creator and Pro plans get priority email support.
 There’s no live chat on any plan, which is a gap at the higher price point.

-MailerLite free plan: community support only.
-Growing Business: 24/7 email support.
-Advanced: 24/7 live chat.
+MailerLite free plan: community support only (email + chat first 14 days only).
+Comfort: 24/7 email support.
+Power: 24/7 live chat.
 One practical advantage: a dedicated iOS mobile app for managing campaigns, monitoring subscribers, and scheduling sends on the go — Kit.com has no mobile app at all (browser-only).

 Support verdict: Kit.com wins at the free tier (email support included vs MailerLite’s community-only).
 MailerLite wins at paid tiers with 24/7 live chat and a dedicated iOS mobile app.
 For most users upgrading from free, MailerLite’s support ecosystem is stronger.